Cortex Agent evaluations

 Cortex Agent evaluations are subject to the following limitations:

 • Agent response times and throughput: The number of inputs that can be processed during an evaluation is constrained by agent response times and the amount of trace detail.
-If you experience timeouts or long delays in your evaluation, split your evaluation data.
-For example, if you have queries which are guaranteed to invoke many different tools, you can partition data by common tool invocation.
-If you have a custom evaluation that results in timeouts, refine or shorten your prompt.
-You may also want to consider splitting custom evaluations to only focus on one specific element of your agent’s output.
+If you experience timeouts or long delays in your evaluation, split your evaluation dataset.
+For example, if you have queries which are guaranteed to invoke many different tools, you can partition your dataset by common tool invocation.
+If you have a custom evaluation metric that results in timeouts, refine or shorten your prompt.
+You may also want to consider splitting evaluations to only focus on one specific element of your agent’s output.

 Cost Considerations